-This bat identification course covers the identification, ecology and surveying of British bat species, also awarding you with understanding of the importance of these species for ecology, conservation and recording.
+This bat identification course covers the identification, ecology and surveying of British bat species, also providing you with an understanding of the importance of these species for ecology, conservation and recording.

-Bats make up almost a quarter of the world’s mammals, with over 1400 species found on all continents, except Antarctica.
-In Britain we have 18 resident species, of which 17 are breeding here.
+Bats make up almost a quarter of the world’s mammals, with over 1400 species globally.
+They are found on all continents, except Antarctica.
+In Britain, we have 18 resident species, of which 17 are breeding here.
 All British bats are considered vulnerable or endangered and are protected by law.
 This weekend will shed some light on the activities of these fascinating flying creatures and how to identify them.

 The course will begin on the Friday evening with a general introduction to bats followed by a bat walk around the Centre grounds.
 On Saturday there will be sessions on bats and the law and an introduction to British bat species, followed by an introduction to the National Bat Monitoring Programme, with a bat detector workshop in the afternoon.
 After dinner there will be a visit down to the river (conditions permitting), providing you with the opportunity to practice your new found detecting skills!

 There will be a short dawn survey on Sunday morning.
 During the rest of the day there will be sessions on specimen identification and survey methods, including a practical visit to some buildings to look for potential roosting sites and to undertake a site assessment.
 There will be a final classroom session on Monday morning on the analysis of recorded bat calls, followed by a class test in the afternoon.

 Overall, this course will prove an interesting and entertaining introduction to the wonders of UK bats!

 Your course will take place at the Preston Montford Centre which is nestled in the heart of Shropshire and surrounded by a rich range of habitats to immerse yourself in, including the River Severn and semi-ancient woodland, with views disappearing into Wales.

 What will be covered during this course?